 The Great Pyramid of Giza is the last intact ancient Wonder of the World.
 This pyramid, along with the others that sit on the Giza Plateau, form one of the most recognizable sights in the world.

-A visit here typically lasts at least two hours.
-Go inside the Great Pyramid, take selfies with the Great Sphinx, visit the panoramic viewpoints of the pyramids, see the Solar Boat, and if you like, go for a camel ride.
+A visit here typically lasts at least three hours.
+Go inside the Great Pyramid, take selfies with the Great Sphinx, and visit the panoramic viewpoints of the pyramids.

 Planning Your Visit